 The Austrian Federal Railways (ÖBB) operate the Nightjet and Euronight trains (the latter together with other national railway agencies).

-ÖBB night trains typically feature three types of carriages: seats, couchettes, and sleepers.
+ÖBB night trains typically feature four types of carriages: seats, couchettes, the compact Mini Cabin, and sleepers.

-While seats are only for the bravest, couchettes and sleepers offer a more comfortable journey.
-The couchettes usually feature simple and rather narrow berths, while the sleepers boast beds with duvets and pillows and sometimes even a private bathroom.
-Couchettes accommodate up to six people, while sleepers are private compartments for one to three people.
+While seats are only for the bravest, couchettes, Mini Cabins, and sleepers offer a more comfortable journey.
+The couchettes usually feature simple and rather narrow berths, while the Mini Cabin provides a compact private space for one person.
+Two adjacent Mini Cabins can be combined for couples.
+Sleepers boast beds with duvets and pillows and sometimes even a private bathroom.
+Couchettes accommodate up to six people, Mini Cabins are designed for one person each but two can be combined for couples, while sleepers are private compartments for one to three people.

-They may include a private bathroom or shower, or sometimes just a sink.
+Sleepers may include a private bathroom or shower, or sometimes just a sink.
+The Mini Cabin bridges the gap between couchettes and sleepers, offering solo privacy at a lower price point.

 The buses offer free Wi-Fi and power outlets at every seat.
 In the lower deck there is a toilet, changing room and snack bar with various drinks and snacks.
 Each seat has its own storage, a work table, USB ports and reading light.
 Water, coffee and internet are provided at no extra cost.